Henfield Museum

 Hidden Henfield is run by the community partnership and provides a flavour of the village and a view of some of the highlights for a visit!
 Includes information on shopping and cafés as well as route maps for Henfield's local heritage trails - perfect for enjoying the history and countryside the parish is so lucky to have.

-Henfield Parish Council have primary responsibility for funding and running Henfield Museum - find news on local services and activities and in depth museum committee documents here.
+Henfield Parish Council have primary responsibility for funding and running Henfield Museum - find news on local services and activities and in-depth museum committee documents here.

 Henfield Museum Exterior